 2. Colombia

-- Full legal recognition since same-sex marriage legalization in 2016
+- Full legal recognition for same-sex parents

 - Both parents listed on birth certificate after court process